 The financial incentive provided by the short-term performance-based incentive compensation plan is a key component in driving the performance of the Company.
-For fiscal 2017, our NEOs' focus on maximizing operating income was especially important given strategic initiatives that were expected to put pressure on operating income.
-To ensure that our NEOs were appropriately motivated to achieve operating income goals in a difficult environment, target percentages for each of the NEOs, other than Mr. Wexner, were increased.
-For Mr. Coe, the target percentage was increased from 170% to 180% and for Messrs.
-Burgdoerfer, McGuigan and Waters, the target percentage was increased from 160% to 170%.
+For fiscal 2018, our NEOs' focus on maximizing operating income was especially important given strategic initiatives that were expected to put pressure on operating income.

-The pre-established, objective financial goals for fiscal 2017 were based solely on operating income, subject to adjustment for extraordinary items pursuant to the 2015 Incentive Compensation Performance Plan (the "2015 ICPP") and approved by the Compensation Committee.
+The pre-established, objective financial goals for fiscal 2018 were based solely on operating income, subject to adjustment for extraordinary items pursuant to the 2015 Incentive Compensation Performance Plan (the "2015 ICPP") and approved by the Compensation Committee.
 Operating income is used because it is a performance measure over which executives can have significant impact and is also directly linked to the Company's long-term growth plan and performance that drives stockholder value.
 When evaluating operating income goals, the Compensation Committee compares the increase in operating income relative to the change in the incentive payments to associates at target.